painedpineapple/mood-friend/docs/PRD.md

-# Mood Friend Product Requirement Document (PRD)
+# Moodi Product Requirement Document (PRD)

 ## Overview

-Mood Friend is a decentralized application (dApp) designed to help users track various aspects of their daily well-being through "Life Metrics".
+Moodi is a decentralized application (dApp) designed to help users track various aspects of their daily well-being through "Life Metrics".
 By analyzing these metrics and their correlations, users can gain insights into their emotional and physical well-being, enabling them to make informed decisions to enhance their quality of life.

 ## Objective